Counter-Strike-16/OpenGoldSrc/README.md

 **OpenGoldSrc** (or simply **OGS**) is a custom implementation of the original GoldSrc engine based on the source code that was used to create the GS - licensed by Valve version of QuakeWorld engine developed by [Id Software](https://github.com/id-Software)
 **OGS** isn't oriented on fully cloning the GoldSrc - mostly cloning the same module structure and provide some new features
-**OGS RW17** is a spiritual successor of [Magenta Engine](https://github.com/projectmagenta) which is still in development and written using the same Quake engine sources using the modern C++ features
+**OGS RW17** is a spiritual successor of [Magenta Engine](https://github.com/headcrab-garage/magenta) which is using the same Quake engine sources and modern C++ features
 **OGS** is an different signt on how the original GoldSrc should look like in present time if Valve still had work on it

 ## Getting Started